Posted by Ever Accountable Team | How to, Transparency & Accountability

 It’s best if your friend can avoid known triggers altogether.
 They can drive a different way to work, not watch certain TV shows, not surf the internet alone, or charge their phone in a different room instead of next to their bed.

-Examples include texting you a message like "SOS" or "Help."
+Or they could text you a message like “SOS” or “Help.”

-It is critical that you quickly contact your friend--often just a text or quick phone call is enough--and ask what help they need.
+It is critical that you quickly contact your friend–often just a text or quick phone call is enough–and ask what help they need.

 Our next topic: The Long-Term Change Process.